adjust/dev-docs/docs/windows/reference/AdjustConfig/setup.md

 ::::{function} SessionTrackingSucceeded { get; set; }
 :noindex:

-Sets up a success callback to trigger a function when the SDK records a session.
+Sets up a success callback to trigger a function when the SDK records a {term}`session`.

 {#windows-sessiontrackingsucceeded-invocation}